Beryl-742/Smart-Budget-Tracker/README.md

 ## GitHub Live link
 https://beryl-742.github.io/Smart-Budget-Tracker

+## API Integration

+This app uses the [Quotable API](https://api.quotable.io/random) to fetch a random motivational quote each time the page loads.

 ## Features
 Add and Track monthly income with source and date
 Add and track expenses with category